-The Brethren Church of Bryan College Station is a part of the Unity of the Brethren.
+The Brethren Church of Bryan College Station, located in College Station, TX, is bible based church and a part of the Unity of the Brethren.

 The first formal worship service for the Brethren Church of Bryan College Station was held on Easter Sunday, April 18, 1976.
 Members of the Brethren Campus Fellowship officiated with a sermon by Richard Kotrla.
 In the following months services were often led by Rev. H.E.
 Beseda Jr. In addition to Rev. Beseda, services were occasionally conducted by Rev. Raymond Buck Sr and various Unity ministers.

-Currently the congregation is led in services by Rev. Mark Sebeck.
+Currently the congregation is led in services by Rev. Mark Sebek.
 Services along with Sunday School are held each Sunday.
-There are extra events held for youth and seniors throughout the month.
 We are located minutes from the campus of Texas A&M University.
 We welcome students as well as anyone looking for a church home.
 See the tabs above for our location and events.
 We are looking forward to seeing you in church this Sunday.

 IN ESSENTIALS, UNITY